wonderingabout/gtp2ogs-tutorial/docs/3A3-linux-optional-upgrade-to-devel.md

   - [3B5) Run gtp2ogs.js (beta)](/docs/3B5-windows-run-gtp2ogs-js-beta.md)
   - [3B6) Run gtp2ogs.js (official)](/docs/3B6-windows-run-gtp2ogs-js-beta.md)

-3A3) Optional : Upgrade gtp2ogs.js from old branch to “devel” branch (latest)
+3A3) Optional : Upgrade gtp2ogs from old branch to “devel” branch (latest)

 **(This step is not an obligation, but it is highly recommended and only takes a few minutes)**

+**UPDATE FEBRUARY 2019 : the old gtp2ogs.js has been split into many modules, to upgrade your gtp2ogs to devel, you now need to upgrade all the gtp2ogs files (gtp2ogs.js, bot.js, config.js, etc...).
+But the process to upgrade your branch is the same : just copy all gtp2ogs files now, instead of only gtp2ogs.js in the past**

 The last stable release of gtp2ogs is old, it is higly recommended to use the devel branch of gtp2ogs rather, to have latest fixes and improvements, see [the official github](https://github.com/online-go/gtp2ogs/tree/devel)